 Each guest must have a gate code to enter the park.
 Please visit our directions page to learn more information.

 If you have luggage, there will be a luggage cart in the roundabout assigned to your group.
 Feel free to put your luggage in the cart and Guest Services will bring up the cart once it is filled.
 If you need immediate access of your luggage, we have individual carts available or you may feel free to walk your luggage up.
 We do not make individual luggage trips and cars are not allowed up the paved road up to the bunkhouses/campsites.

 Closed toed shoes must be worn at the archery and BB gun ranges, zip line, climbing wall, and challenge course.
-Certified Range Masters direct the programs in these locations and their instructions must be followed at all times.
+Certified Range Masters and Program Team members direct the programs in these locations and their instructions must be followed at all times.